Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 Eating meat per se doesn’t have to be reprehensible, but how we practice it these days is.

 Approximately one-half of a cow represents lean meat.
-The other part consists of offal, skin, connective tissue, cartilage, bones, etc.
+The other part comprises offal, skin, connective tissue, cartilage, bones, etc.

-For example, these are precisely the places where you can find collagen, easily absorbed by the body.
+For example, these are precisely where you can find collagen, which is easily absorbed by the body.

 There is beauty and health hype around collagen since it is the essential building block for our skin, teeth, joints, connective tissue, and bones.
 And there is just no plant source for it.

-Moreover, you can find the most nutrient-dense foods that our planet has to offer among organ meats.
+Moreover, you can find the most nutrient-dense foods our planet offers among organ meats.

 Nevertheless, these parts, which we need so much, end up in waste, pet food, or other industries.